 How to Setup a File Server with Cerberus FTP Server

-Setting up an FTP server will allow you to receive and share files with virtually anyone, anywhere in the world.
+Setting up an FTP or SFTP server will allow you to receive and share files with virtually anyone, anywhere in the world.
 This tutorial will walk you through the basic steps of downloading, installing, and configuring Cerberus FTP Server.
 In addition to standard FTP and HTTP, Cerberus can also secure your connections with encrypted SFTP, FTPS, or HTTPS.

 FTP and SSH SFTP are application protocols designed to allow individuals and businesses to easily transfer files between computers.
 The two protocols are commonly used to transfer data reliably and efficiently, whether it is uploading important files to your home backup system or securely sharing company files between two remote offices.
 HTTPS provides a modern, secure, and easy-to-use method of transferring files with a common web browser.